Wanda Group: Sports

-On January 20, 2015, it was reported that Wang Jianlin was buying a 20% stake in the La Liga club Atlético Madrid.
-The purchase was finalised March 31, 2015, when the company Wanda Madrid Investment, a subsidiary of Dalian Wanda Group, officially become a partial owner of Atlético Madrid after gaining control of 726,707 shares, representing a 20% ownership stake.
-The purchase price was €44,983,163.30, or €61.90 per share.
+On January 20, 2015, it was reported that Wang Jianlin was buying a 20 percent stake in La Liga club Atlético Madrid.
+The purchase was finalized March 31, 2015, when the company Wanda Madrid Investment, a subsidiary of Dalian Wanda Group, officially become a partial owner of Atlético Madrid after gaining control of 726,707 shares, representing a 20 percent ownership stake of the entire team.
+The purchase price was valued at €44,983,163.30, or €61.90 per share.
 The Group sold 17% of its stake to Israeli businessman Idan Ofer on 14 February 2018 for an undisclosed amount.

 In February 2015, Dalian Wanda won an auction to purchase Infront Sports & Media, a sports marketing company based in Zug, Switzerland, for $1.2 billion.
-Infront distributes broadcasting rights for some of the world's biggest sporting events; for example, it has the exclusive sales rights to broadcast FIFA's events from 2015 to 2022, including the 2018 and 2022 World Cups.
-According to Wang Jianlin, "the acquisition is expected to help boost sports in China and increase Wanda’s influence in global sports".
+Infront distributes broadcasting rights for some of the world's biggest sporting events; for example, it had the exclusive sales rights to broadcast FIFA's events from 2015 to 2022, including the 2018 and 2022 World Cups.
+According to Wang Jianlin himself, "the acquisition is expected to help boost the viability of sports in China as well as to amplify Wanda's visibility and influence in global sports."

-In August 2015, Dalian Wanda has acquired World Triathlon Corporation, an American sports promotion company promoting and licensing various triathlon competitions including the Ironman, for $650 million.
+In August 2015, Dalian Wanda had acquired World Triathlon Corporation, an American sports promotion company promoting and licensing various triathlon competitions including the Ironman, for $650 million.

-In November 2015, it was announced that Dalian Wanda established a sports division within its company, which will house the entirety of the Wanda Group's portfolio of sports-related assets.
+In November 2015, it was announced that Dalian Wanda created a sports division within the company, with the purpose of housing the entirety of Wanda Group's portfolio of sports-related assets.

 In March 2016, FIFA announced that Wanda would be a major sponsor for international events until 2030.
 In September of the same year, Wanda Group announced a media and sponsorship deal with Badminton World Federation through its subsidiary, Infront Sports & Media.

-In June 2017 it purchased Competitor Group (operator of the Rock 'n' Roll Marathon Series).
-Also that year they purchased the naming rights for the Estadio de la Comunidad de Madrid, home of association football club Atlético Madrid, which was renamed the Wanda Metropolitano.
+In June 2017, the Wanda Group purchased Competitor Group (operator of the Rock 'n' Roll Marathon Series).
+Also that year, the company purchased the naming rights for the Estadio de la Comunidad de Madrid, home of association football club Atlético Madrid, which was renamed the Wanda Metropolitano.

 In late February 2018, Wanda Group took control of Chinese Super League team Dalian Professional, though the decision was not officially announced.
 Wanda also signed Yannick Carrasco and Nicolas Gaitan from Atlético Madrid right after selling the club's shares.

-Wanda Group was also one of the organizer/sponsors of the Tour of Guangxi.
+Wanda Group was also one of the organizers and sponsors of the Tour of Guangxi.

 Operations

 Wanda Group has its headquarters in the Wanda Plaza (万达广场) in Beijing's Chaoyang District, where it moved in 2009.
-In May 2015, Dalian Wanda Group announced that it was in the process of relocating its corporate headquarters to Shanghai, which will become the third Chinese city to host the company's headquarters.
+In May 2015, Dalian Wanda Group announced that it was in the process of relocating its corporate headquarters to Shanghai, which would become the third Chinese city to host the company's headquarters.